 Owning Shares as a Joint Tenant

-Another option would be for the shareholder to register the shares in his name as joint tenant with right of survivorship with the person that he wishes to receive the shares after his death.
+Another option would be for the shareholder to register the shares in his name as a joint tenant with the right of survivorship with the person that he wishes to receive the shares after his death.
 Upon death, the deceased shareholder’s interest in the shares expires and the surviving joint tenant becomes the sole owner of the shares.

-For example, Mr. John Chu is the sole shareholder of a BVI Business Company.
+For example, Mr John Chu is the sole shareholder of a BVI Business Company.
 He wishes his BVI Business Company to pass to his daughter Vivian upon his death.
 If he registers his shares as being owned by “John Chu and Vivian Chu as joint tenants with right of survivorship” his interest in shares will expire upon his death.
-After Mr. Chu dies, Vivian would be entitled to have the shares registered in her sole name without having to probate her father’s Will in the BVI.
-However, prior to her father’s death Vivian would be entitled to receive half of any dividends paid by the company and to participate in all shareholder votes.
+After Mr Chu dies, Vivian would be entitled to have the shares registered in her sole name without having to probate her father’s Will in the BVI.
+However, prior to her father’s death, Vivian would be entitled to receive half of any dividends paid by the company and to participate in all shareholder votes.
 Also, if she becomes bankrupt or sued (for example by a spouse under divorce proceedings) her interest in the shares could be seized by her creditors, even while her father is still living.
 Vivian could also unilaterally sever her joint interest and become the holder of half the shares outright.

 Making a BVI Will

-A BVI Will that deals only with BVI situated assets such as BVI Business Company shares is sometimes used as a planning tool where privacy is the main concern.
-After the shareholder’s death, the application for probate would only disclose the terms of the BVI Will and the identity of the heirs to the BVI property rather than the terms of the deceased’s general Will and identity of the heirs to the entire estate.
+A BVI Will that deals only with BVI-situated assets such as BVI Business Company shares is sometimes used as a planning tool where privacy is the main concern.
+After the shareholder’s death, the application for probate would only disclose the terms of the BVI Will and the identity of the heirs to the BVI property rather than the terms of the deceased’s general Will and the identity of the heirs to the entire estate.
 The BVI Will can only be effective in the BVI if it is also valid under the law of the deceased’s domicile.
 If it is not valid under that law then it will not be valid in the BVI.
 However, the cost and delays involved remain the same as when shares pass under a general Will.